 For regular consultative support and development challenge

-This makes perfect sense, since research has shown that taking the time to explore all aspects of coaching fully with a qualified supervisor leads to greater development and deepening of understanding, than the qualification programmes that form the foundation of practice.
+Research has shown that taking the time to explore all aspects of coaching fully with a qualified supervisor leads to greater development and deepening of understanding, than the qualification programmes that form the foundation of practice.
+Which is why we have chosen to focus our work in this strong developmental area going forward.

 If you are serious about becoming a great coach, you want a great supervisor alongside.
 From outset to successful close, we seek to understand your approach and context, give attention to your worldview, values and beliefs in your work with your client.
-You discover further hidden potential, alter less-helpful thinking patterns that occur in your practice, discover resources and get equipped to deal with challenges and opportunities alike.
+You discover further hidden potential, alter less-helpful patterns of thinking and feeling that occur in your practice, discover resources and get equipped to deal with challenges and opportunities alike.

 Lorenza, a globally accredited coach supervisor and experienced master executive coach offers: